 |Kingdee International Software Group||1||Unlock Company Profile|

 |KB Financial Group||1||Unlock Company Profile|

 Source: GlobalData Patent Analytics

-Headwater Research, Deephaven Data Labs, Broadcom, The Macerich and Japan Exchange Group are some of the key patent filers in the IM trading platforms space.
+Headwater Research, Deephaven Data Labs, Broadcom, Macerich, Hitachi, and Japan Exchange Group are some of the key patent filers in the IM trading platforms space.
 Several patents have been filed in this field related to systems and apparatuses for securely communicating issuer updates.

-In terms of application diversity, Deephaven Data Labs leads the pack.
-Illumon and The Macerich stood in the second and third positions respectively.
-By means of geographic reach, Headwater Partners holds the top position followed by The Macerich and Japan Exchange Group.
+In terms of application diversity, Macerich leads the pack.
+Deephaven Data Labs and Illumon stand in second and third positions, respectively.
+By means of geographic reach, Deephaven Data Labs holds the top position, followed by Broadcom and Headwater Research.